luca-nguyen/wheres-my-stuff/README.md

 # Where's My Stuff
 Organisation app used to track the location of important items.
-Allows user to log items with detailed descriptions, record precise locations, organise with categories and tags, and find items using a powerful search tool.
+Allows user to log items with detailed descriptions, record precise locations, organise with categories and tags, and find items using a search tool.

 ![Screenshot of app](/images/wms_sample.png)